resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 On the generation of e-Waybill, complete data of e-Waybill (as per NIC Portal) is not available.
 However, this may be necessary to generate the e-Waybill Print Format as per the e-Waybill Portal. *Additional API request is required to fetch the e-Waybill data.* If enabled, it shall be updated in your logs.

 - **Attach e-Waybill Print After Generation**
-e-Waybill print will be attached to the invoice automatically on the generation of the e-Waybill (after fetching the data).
+On enabling this option, e-Waybill print will be attached to the invoice automatically on the generation of the e-Waybill (after fetching the data).
 It can be used for emails or records.

 ![e-Waybill Settings](./assets/e_waybill_settings.png)